yuvikagupta22/Typing-Speed-Game/README.md

 - Real-Time Scoring: Instant feedback on typing accuracy and speed.
 - User-Friendly Interface: Simple and intuitive design for seamless interaction.
 - Performance Metrics: Displays words per minute (WPM) and number of mistakes.
-# How to Play 🎯
-- Start the game by clicking the "Start" button.
-- Type the displayed text as quickly and accurately as possible.
-- Your WPM and accuracy will be calculated at the end.
 # Tech Stack 🛠
 - HTML: Structure and layout.
 - CSS: Styling and responsiveness.